This page was last updated in 2022.

 When speaking to admissions committees about your nursing degree, you’ll find that while some don’t look highly upon a purely online degree, others will recognize the school’s esteemed accreditation, and see that your degree is valid.

-RN to BSN online
+RN to BSN Online Schools for Nursing

 Since most of the visitors to my site have already obtained their RN license, I will give you several sites that I would use if I were choosing an RN to BSN online program.